brugr9/Heartbeat51/README.md

   * a JSON-Field ```"hr": 64``` containing a JSON-Integer which corresponds to the heart rate in beats per minute (bpm)
   * a JSON-Field ```"rr": [ 938 ]``` containing a JSON-Array of RR intervals in milliseconds [ms]

-We subscribe to the latter topic only.
+We will consume the latter topic `psl/hr` only.

 *Listing 2.6.: Topic psl/ecg, example JSON-Object Payload*
 ```json